A builtin ‘integer’ type to represent 64 bit integer numbers.

 Further, representing 64-bit numbers as heap-allocated userdata is sufficient for correctness, but also adds a layer of indirection for something that could fit within the existing value size.
 In domains where the use of these numbers is more common, the performance characteristics of these varying implementation techniques could be problematic or even prohibitive.

-Userdata remain the right mechanism for complex or embedder-specific numeric types, but 64-bit integers have a sufficiently large problem domain to justify their inclusion as a core value type, and bring significant benefits for performance and interoperability in the overall Luau ecosystem.
+Userdata remains the right mechanism for complex or embedder-specific numeric types, but 64-bit integers have a sufficiently large problem domain to justify their inclusion as a core value type, and bring significant benefits for performance and interoperability in the overall Luau ecosystem.

-This will be implemented a with new type called integer.
+This will be implemented with a new type called integer.

 An additional character may be specified at the end of numeric literals i which will signify an 64 bit integer literal.